UCL-RITS/intro-to-shell/intro-to-shell/intro-to-shell.md

 Note the structure: \<path1\>:\<path2\>:\<path3\>

-PATH is an environmental variable which Bash uses to search for commands typed on the command line without a full path.
+PATH is an environment variable which Bash uses to search for commands typed on the command line without a full path.

-**Exercise:** Use the command **env** to discover more.
+Use the command **env** to discover more environment variables.

 The for loop
 ------------